 Contributors can invest aggressively and catch up for any years missed because there are no contribution limits or income restrictions.
 They will move state to state, and from one child to another.
 In addition, the beneficiary can be a child or grandchild and can be established by friends or family.

 Control of the account stays with the contributor.
-There’s no limit to the quantity of plans you can establish, but avoid exceeding the cost of education or the limit set by the state.
+There’s no limit to the number of plans you can establish, but avoid exceeding the cost of education or the limit set by the state.
 All contributors need to keep each other informed of their plans.
 These can fund a broad range of post-graduate programs including qualified certificate programs and continuing education.

 In a prepaid tuition plan, contributions are pooled with other investors to prepay the cost of a designated college at today’s prices for future use.
 There’s a limit on yearly contributions and they function like IRAs.